-The disease progression can be very different from one child to the next; Even siblings with the same gene mutations have been seen to have years of difference between the onset of severe symptoms.
+The disease progression can be very different from one child to the next.
+Some have liver complications from birth, some start showing significant neurological presentations by the age of 2, others grown normally until school age then start to show signs of clumsiness or lose developed abilities.
+Even siblings with the same gene mutations have been seen to have years of difference between the onset of severe symptoms.
 Some of the experimental drugs are more effective than others dependent on the gene mutation combinations.
 It is a near impossible task to know what is the best action parents can take to give their child the longest and best quality of life possible.

 The news of Liam's Niemann Pick Type-C diagnosis in August of 2021 devastated Jen and I. Our world was darkened, swarming in fear and uncertainty, everything felt hopeless.
 We had no understanding of what Niemann Pick was, only that a cure did not exist and it would take our only child at a very young age.
 We were numb for weeks trying to sort out the range of emotions that flooded over us.

 Slowly, we started being able to tolerate reading about NPC and began researching the disease we had given to our son.
 NPC is an autosomal recessive disorder, which means that Jen and I both carry one mutated NPC1 gene and Liam received both of them.
 Jen & I have at least a 1 in 4 chance of having a child with NPC.
 The more we learned about NPC, the more it hurt.